Telephone

 • Six Sigma

-• Implementation of a metric measurement of defects as a strategy that focuses on process improvement and variation reduction
+• Implementation of a defects measurement as a strategy that focuses on process improvement and variation reduction.

 • DMAIC (Define, Measure, Analyze, Improve, Control) process is for existing business processes falling below specification and looking for incremental improvement.